catalyzeio/paas-cli-reference/combined_docs.md

   INVITE_ID=""   The ID of an invitation to remove
 ```

 `invites rm` removes a pending invitation found by using the [invites list](#invites-list) command.
 Once an invite has already been accepted, it cannot be removed.
-Removing an invitation is helpful if an email was misspelled and an invitation was sent to an incorrect email address.
+Removing an invitation is helpful if an email was misspelled or an invitation was sent to an incorrect email address.
 If you want to revoke access to a user who already has been given access to your environment, use the [users rm](#users-rm) command.
 Here is a sample command

 ```
 catalyze invites rm 78b5d0ed-f71c-47f7-a4c8-6c8c58c29db1